cmarkymark/portfolio-marks/src/assets/markdown/research/CV.md

 ## Charles Marks, MPH

 I (they/them) am a doctoral student in the Interdisciplinary Research on Substance Use Joint Doctoral Program at San Diego State University and University of California, San Diego.
 I apply a naturalist, critical social lens to addressing issues of health equity.
-With a mathematics background, I also seek to apply statistics and modeling methods
+With a mathematics background, I also seek to apply data science, statistics, and mathematical modeling methods

 ## Education